Robert Boucher (ice hockey): Playing career

 Boucher played junior hockey with the Ottawa New Edinburghs, Ottawa Muchmore and Creighton Public School.
 During this time he was no stranger to professional hockey, as he was also a mascot for the Ottawa Senators until 1921.
 Although no details of what that entailed are available, he was likely a stick-boy.
 He then spent the next three seasons with the Iroquois Falls "Baby" Eskimos before returning to Ottawa to play for the Ottawa Gunners for a portion of the 1923-24 season.

 On January 24, 1924, Bobby was signed as a free agent by the Montreal Canadiens.
 He played 12 regular season games alongside his brother Billy, as well as three of the four Stanley Cup playoff games.
 Despite having shared in the success in Montreal, he was traded to the Vancouver Maroons of the WCHL on the very day the Canadiens were celebrating their Stanley Cup win.
 Team owner Leo Dandurand felt Bobby was "too small", and traded him for Charlie Cotch.
 This may well have been one of the shortest stints in the NHL on a Stanley Cup-winning team for a player.

-He then bounced between 5 teams in the next 4 seasons in the WHL, Can-Pro and the Can-Am hockey leagues, and had his best season with the London Panthers in 1926-27, marking 8 goals and 2 assists and a career-high 39 penalty minutes.
+He then bounced between 5 teams in the next 4 seasons in the WHL, Can-Pro and the Can-Amhockey leagues, and had his best season with the London Panthers in 1926-27, marking 8 goals and 2 assists and a career-high 39 penalty minutes.
 His last season was with Sprague Cleghorn's Newark Bulldogs, with which he played only 5 games, presumably because his tuberculosis began to hinder his performance.

 After Boucher retired from hockey, he became a referee in the Ottawa Valley Hockey League.